- Convert Bytes to String in Python 2.x

 - Convert Bytes to String in Python 3.x

-- Performance comparsion and conclusion of different methods of convering bytes to string
+- Performance comparison and conclusion of different Python converting bytes to string methods

 This tutorial article will introduce how to convert